wakesurfer/iotmeetup/instructions/iotclient.md

     return EXIT_SUCCESS;
 }
 ```
 The first important variable declaration is which type of sensor we are using.
-The DHT11 and 22 need different drivers.
+The DHT11 and DHT22 need different drivers so it is important to tell which type we are using.
 ```
 // Set sensor type DHT11=11, DHT22=22
 const int sensor_type = 22;